himvins/flow-data-across-js-files/README.md

 # flow-data-across-js-files
-This repo allows you to pass any data from one js file to another.
+This repo allows you to pass any data from one js file to another using RxJS.